Walter Roque

-Walter José Roque (8 May 1937 – 30 December 2014) was a Uruguayan football player and coach.
+Walter José Roque Méndez (8 May 1937 – 30 December 2014) was a Uruguayan football player and coach.

 Career

 Born in Montevideo, Roque played club football as a left winger for Rampla Juniors and Argentine club Atlanta.
 He also earned 15 caps for Uruguay, scoring twice, including appearing in 2 FIFA World Cup qualifying matches.

 He later became a football manager, and was in charge of the Venezuela national team between 1978 and 1985, and Bolivia in 2003.
+He managed to win the Venezuela Primera Divisón five times with five different teams in three different decades.